frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 ### 2.4 More Information
 Campaign and Source (lead source) are explained in [Quotation](/docs/user/manual/en/selling/quotation).

-**Inter Company Order Reference**: If two of your companies are part of the same organization or have a parent child relationship, you can link a Purchase Order to this Sales Order.
+**Inter Company Order Reference**: If two of your companies are part of the same organization or have a parent-child relationship, you can link a Purchase Order to this Sales Order.
 Know more about inter-company invoicing [here](/docs/user/manual/en/accounts/inter-company-invoices).
 **Project**: If your Sales Order is part of a project, you can link it here and the Project progress will be updated.

 ### 2.5 Billing and Delivery Status